 They continued talking as they ate.
 She told him of the child sacrifices and her group adopting orphans.
 When they finished, she began cleaning up the area, removing all traces of her visit.

-The daikon smiled back.
-“Have them come to the Kiss.
-We’ll keep watch for them.
+“Have them come to the Kiss.”
+The daikon laughed.
+“We’ll keep watch for them.
 If they sing, we’ll find them quicker.”

 R’bekah nodded.
 “Please tell Jon’than that I love him and long for him.
 But that, like him, the God of Truth has given me a mission.
 The Father will bring us together again.
 I know Jon is doing God’s will, and am confident in the Lord’s promise that Sar’h is safe… although I pray for her swift return.”